Khat Bell

-Katherine Briana "Khat" Bell (born May 5, 1993) is an American volleyball player who played for the Petron Blaze Spikers in the Philippine Super Liga from 2018 to 2020.
-She currently plays for Korea Expressway Corporation Hi-Pass in the Korean V-League.
+Katherine Briana "Khat" Bell (born May 5, 1993) is an American volleyball player who currently plays for the LOVB Austin of LOVB Pro.
+Bell played for the Petron Blaze Spikers in the Philippine Super Liga from 2018 to 2020. and for Korea Expressway Corporation Hi-Pass in the Korean V-League in 2024.

 Early life

 Bell was born on March 5, 1993, to Kenneth Bell and Regina Williams.
 She was born in San Diego, California, though she considers Mesquite, Texas, as her hometown.
 She has two sisters and a brother.

 Career

 College

 Bell during her attendance at the University of Texas played for the Texas Longhorns women's volleyball team in the NCAA.
-During her stint, she was named into the All-American women's volleyball thrice.
-She along with teammate Haley Eckerman became the first senior class to win all four Big 12 Champions for the Longhorns and advanced to three NCAA Semifinal in four years.
-In 2012, they help the Longhorns earn their first National Championship since 1988.
-Also for the year 2012, she was named Cobra Magazine National Defensive Player of the Year.
-She finished fourth in the University of Texas' career chart with the record of 1.17 blocks per set.
+During her stint, she was named to the All-American women's volleyball team thrice.
+She, along with teammate Haley Eckerman, became the first senior class to win all four Big 12 championships for the Longhorns and advanced to three NCAA semifinals in four years.
+In 2012, they helped the Longhorns earn their first National Championship since 1988.
+Also, for the year 2012, she was named Cobra Magazine National Defensive Player of the Year.
+She finished fourth in the University of Texas' career chart with a record of 1.17 blocks per set.
 She graduated from the university in 2015.